fullopsec/stable-deffusion-AMD-LINUX-low-VRAM/README.md

 Optimise Vram usage with:

---medvram and --lowvram launch arguments
+`--medvram` and `--lowvram` launch arguments

 But it gives reallybad quality oil painting style.(for me)

 **You need --always-batch-cond-uncond with lowvram and medvram options to prevent bad quality (for me at least)**

-**if your results get black image your card probably dont support float16, use: --precision full (at the cost of more VRAM)**
+**If your results get black image your card probably dont support float16, use: --precision full (at the cost of more VRAM)**

-I benchmarked so many options(list of options is on the top of the page).
+I benchmarked so many options (list of options is on the top of the page).

 I couldn't generate image bigger than 1000x1000 in img2img because of my VRAM (8GB) so I had to benchmark all launch options.

 You have to try all possible combinaison to find which allow you to generate the content you need.

-These options may be different for others graphics card model (mine is vega 56 8GB).
+These options may(not sure) be different for others graphics card model (mine is vega 56 8GB).

 --medvram is enough for a 8GB card.
 If you have less VRAM use --lowvram